SBA Lending Under the CARES Act: New Paycheck Protection Program, Expanded Disaster Loans, Loan Forgiveness

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will examine the Paycheck Protection Program (PPP) and other features of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which expand upon the existing Small Business Administration (SBA) loan programs in response to the COVID-19 pandemic.
+This CLE course will examine the Paycheck Protection Program (PPP) and other features of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which expand upon the existing Small Business Administration (SBA) loan programs in response to the COVID-19 pandemic.
 The panel will discuss experience with the application and funding processes, legal and administrative requirements for SBA lenders under each program, PPP loan forgiveness, and the short and long term consequences of the PPP to lenders and borrowers.

 - Existing SBA programs and framework